Milwaukee jury: Charge staffers in inmate dehydration death

 “This isn’t the first time this happened.
 This is a pattern,” Assistant District Attorney Kurt Bentley said.

 The jail is overseen by conservative firebrand Sheriff David Clarke, but the inquest did not target him.
-Clarke, who has been frequently mentioned as a possible Trump administration appointee, has declined to comment on Thomas’ death, though he did issue a statement in March noting Thomas’ criminal background.
+Clarke, who has been frequently mentioned as a possible Trump administration appointee, has declined to comment on Thomas’ death but did issue a statement in March noting Thomas’ criminal background.

+Clarke said in a statement posted to the sheriff’s office Facebook page that he respects the legal process but would not comment further.
+“There will be no speculation of what will happen until it happens.”

 Thomas’ death was one of four at the jail last year but the only one where charges are being considered.